macmcmeans/isaacCSPRNG/README.md

 Internally, this implementation is mostly Rinquin's logic which appears to be quite similar, but not identical to, Jenkins' original work (in C) which he released into the Public Domain.
 My contributions are a namespace, so that separate instances may be created, as well as helper functions to spit out random bytes, or random strings, of desired lengths.
-The int32, double and range methods expand the output options from Rinquin's original random and rand methods.
-Since ISAAC is a CSPRNG, I also added helper functions to perform simple vernam encryption.
+Going further, the int32, double and range methods expand the output options from Rinquin's original random and rand methods.
+Since ISAAC is a CSPRNG, I also added functions to perform simple vernam (XOR) encryption.
 As an academic option, I added the ability to save and set the generator's internal state via JSON.
-Lastly, I made unseeded instances internally set themselves with a default seed from Window.crypto values.
+Lastly, an unseeded instance will internally set itself with a default seed from Window.crypto values.

 There are surprisingly few JavaScript examples of this CSRPNG.
 Considering it's over 20 years old, and